-Los Angeles County Public Works (LACPW) completed Phase 2 of habitat restoration implementation for the Devil's Gate Reservoir Habitat Restoration Project (Project) on May 5, 2021.
-Habitat restoration is being implemented to comply with the compensatory mitigation requirements in Conditions 3.1, 3.2, and 3.5 of the Lake or Streambed Alteration Agreement (LSAA; Notification No. 1600-2015-0263-R5 dated March 21, 2017) executed between the California Department of Fish and Wildlife (CDFW) and the Los Angeles County Flood Control District.
+The Los Angeles County Public Works (PW) completed Phase 3 of habitat restoration implementation for the Devil's Gate Reservoir Restoration Project (Project) on January 5, 2024.
+Habitat restoration is being implemented to comply with the compensatory mitigation requirements in Conditions 3.1, 3.2, and 3.5 of the Lake or Streambed Alteration Agreement (LSAA) (Notification No. 1600-2015-0263-R5 dated March 21, 2017 and Amendment dated July 17, 2018) executed between the California Department of Fish and Wildlife (CDFW) and the Los Angeles County Flood Control District (LACFCD).
 Two amendments to the LSAA were issued by the CDFW in response to modifications to the boundaries of the Project (dated July 17, 2018) and to address the proposed offsite mitigation component (dated July 16, 2018).
-The LSAA and the LSAA amendment for the onsite mitigation are included in Appendix A.
+PW is currently working on an amendment to the LSAA with the CDFW that will reflect the changes in the Project resulting from the legal settlement.
+The changes resulting from the legal settlement primarily include fewer permanent impacts associated with a change in the Project boundary and modifications to the area around Altadena Drain.
+Slight changes to the acreages of restoration in Phase 1, Phase 2, and Phase 3 asbuilts may result but those will be updated following the completion of the permit amendments.

-Implementation of habitat mitigation was conducted according to the Final Habitat Restoration Plan (HRP) for the Project (dated November 2018), which addresses the impact areas associated with the Project and the onsite compensatory mitigation areas at the Project Site (ECORP 2018).
-According to the HRP, onsite compensatory mitigation will include the creation, restoration, and enhancement of native habitats with the purpose of providing quality habitat for an abundance of wildlife including the least Bell's vireo (Vireo bellii pusillus; LBVI), which is listed as endangered under the federal Endangered Species Act (ESA) and the California ESA (CDFW 2018).
+Implementation of habitat mitigation for Phase 3 was conducted in mitigation areas DG-4 WOUS, DG-4 WOUS Connections, DG-4A, Tire Wash, Flint Wash, and Side Slopes (including the unpermitted impact areas at the top of the Side Slopes).
+Implementation of habitat mitigation was conducted according to the Final Habitat Restoration Plan (HRP) for the Project (dated November 2018), which addresses the impact areas associated with the Project and the on-site compensatory mitigation areas at the Project site (ECORP 2018).
+According to the HRP, onsite compensatory mitigation will include the creation, restoration, and enhancement of native habitats with the purpose of providing quality habitat for an abundance of wildlife including the least Bell's vireo (Vireo bellii pusillus), which is listed as endangered under the Federal Endangered Species Act (ESA) and the California Endangered Species Act (CESA) (CDFW 2018).
+Per Condition 4.5 of the LSAA (Appendix A), a Mitigation Site As-Built Report shall be submitted to CDFW within 60 days of completing the initial restoration activities.
+This Post-Implementation Mitigation Site As-Built Report only addresses the Phase 3 restoration areas.
+A separate as-built report will be prepared when future phases of the restoration for the Project have been completed.